Vijay-BE/Power_BI_Prj-3--HR_Analytics/README.md

 2. Create a measure table to aggregate and display the data using Dax functions

-3. Use Visulizations for charts and filters for filter dashboard\
+3. Use Visulizations for charts and filters for filter dashboard.

 4. Now, Add Title HR Dashboard